 Also, for whatever reason they seemed to cut down on the gore which was very disappointing and something that hurt the show in a huge way for me.
 There weren’t even very many inventive kills which is weak considering the setting is perfect for many.

-The best thing this season did was the various bizarre “incurable” diseases that patients had even if it felt like they were trying a little bit too hard to gross out viewers.
+The best thing this season did was the various bizarre “incurable” diseases.
+Unfortunately, it felt like they were trying a little bit too hard to gross out viewers.

-Scream Queens’s season 2 is a little bit of a rehash of the first season with the exact same characters who have learned very little from their previous experiences.
-It’s still a really fun watch for fans of the genre but if you were hoping for another clever mystery surrounding a slasher villain then you’ll likely be quite disappointed with how rushed & uninspired it feels.
+Scream Queens’s season 2 is a little bit of a rehash of the first season.
+It has the exact same characters who have learned very little from their previous experiences.
+It’s still a really fun watch for fans of the genre but if you were hoping for another clever mystery surrounding a slasher villain then you’ll likely be quite disappointed.
+Mainly with how rushed & uninspired it feels.
 I do hope this isn’t the last we see of Scream Queens, it’s anything but boring.